-Players can kick, carry, and throw the ball to move it up the field.
+The offensive team takes possession of the ball at its 5-yard line and has three plays to cross midfield.
+When a team crosses midfield, it has three plays to score a touchdown.
+If the offence fails to score, the ball changes possession and the new offensive team takes over on its 5-yard line.
+Players can carry and throw the ball to move it up the field.
 A defender may knock down a pass that’s in the air.
 If the player with the ball has his flag pulled or if he goes out of bounds, he is called “down” and the ball is dead.

-A down is the period of time that begins when the center puts the ball into play until the ball becomes dead.
-When a team has the ball, it has 4 downs to advance the ball 10 yards or score.
-Each time it moves the ball 10 yards down the field, it’s awarded a new set of 4 downs.
-If it fails to advance 10 yards, the ball is given to the other team at the point it became dead at the end of the 4th down.
+A down (or play) is the period of time that begins when the center puts the ball into play until the ball becomes dead.
+When a team has the ball, it has 3 downs to advance the ball to midfield or score.
+If the offence moves the ball to midfield, it’s awarded a new set of 3 downs to try and score a touchdown.
 The line of scrimmage for each team is an imaginary line passing through the end of the football nearest to them, extending from sideline to sideline.

 The area between these lines, which is the length of the football, is the “neutral zone.”
 The offensive team must have at least 4 players on the line of scrimmage when the ball is snapped.
 The snap is a backward pass through the legs of the center, which puts the ball into play.
 The snap must be one quick and continuous motion, and the snapper can’t move his feet or lift a hand until after the ball is snapped.
 Other players have to stay still until the ball is snapped.
 No one is allowed to enter the neutral zone or move toward his opponent’s goal line at a snap.
 The snap must be to a player behind the line of scrimmage, unless it touches the ground.